-As an independent observer from the Ministry of Fisheries and Aquaculture Development, my duty is to observe, sample and record estimates of catch, noting carefully the species composition and estimate quantities of bycatch and discards and also to ensure master and his crew comply with international regulations concerning the catching and landing of tuna species.
+As an independent observer from the Senegalese Department of Maritime Fisheries, my duty is to observe, sample and record estimates of catch per set, noting carefully the species composition and estimate quantities of by-catch and discards and also to ensure master and his crew comply with international regulations concerning the catching and landing of tuna species.
 [Additional text may be added here.]